MarkGhebrial/mailroom/README.md

 An email server written in pure Rust.

-This is very much a work in progress and is currently lacking most basic functionality.
+This is very much a work in progress and is nowhere near completion.

 ## What works (not necessarily stable or complete!):
 - My implementation of the POP3 *protocol*